At a glance

 - Non-UK residents are partly outside of the UK CGT regime.

-- From April 2015, UK residential property sold at a capital gain is subject to Non-resident CGT (NRCGT).
+- From April 2015, UK residential property sold at a capital gain is subject to Non-Resident CGT (NRCGT).

-- From April 2019, all non-resident UK property sales and indirect disposals of an interest in a 'UK property-rich' entity are subject to NRCGT whether the property is residential or commercial.
+- From April 2019, all non-resident UK property sales and Indirect disposals of an interest in a 'UK property-rich' entity are subject to NRCGT whether the property is residential or commercial.

 - See Non-Resident Capital Gains Tax (NRCGT).

-- All disposals must now be reported within 60 days of completion of conveyance (30 days before 27 October 2021).
+- All disposals must now be reported within 60 days of completion of conveyance (30 days before 27 October 2021)

 For NRCGT disposals on or after 6 April 2020

-- All NRCGT must be paid within
+- All NRCGT must be paid within:

-- 60 days if the completion date was on or after 27 October 2021
+- 60 days if the completion date was on or after 27 October 2021.

-- 30 days if the completion date was between 6 April 2020 and 26 October 2021
+- 30 days if the completion date was between 6 April 2020 and 26 October 2021.

 - This applies whether the non-resident is in Self Assessment or not.
 See CGT: Payment of tax.

-- HMRC's 'Capital Gains Tax UK property disposal service' must be used by the non-resident or their agent/adviser to report the gain, except in the following circumstances where the NRCGT return can continue to be used:
+- HMRC's 'Capital Gains Tax UK property disposal service' must be used by the non-resident or their agent/adviser to report the disposal, except in the following circumstances where the NRCGT return can continue to be used:

-- Disposals of mixed-use properties, e.g. part residential, part commercial such as a doctors surgery or shop with a flat above.
+- Disposals of mixed-use properties, e.g. part residential, part commercial such as a doctor's surgery or shop with a flat above.

-- Indirect disposals of a property rich entity where at least 75% of the gross asset value is attributable to UK property.
+- Indirect disposals of a property-rich entity where at least 75% of the gross asset value is attributable to UK property.

 - The non-resident taxpayer can set up a UK property account within the new service here without needing a government gateway ID, by going to 'Create sign-in details' and providing an email address.